Cosmology in the dark: On the importance of source population models for gravitational-wave cosmology: Introduction

-To be effective, this method requires the presence of features in the mass distribution that break scale invariance.
-Discontinuities in the mass distribution defines typical source-frame mass scales associated with accumulation points (narrow peaks) or sudden extinction (sharp breaks), that can be leveraged to infer the redshift of those GW events falling close-by, through a comparison with their observed detector mass.
-This idea has been explored in several works, which explore how one can constraint mass distributions and cosmologies together.

-In \cite{Taylor:2011fs} the authors propose exploiting the narrow BNS component mass distribution (normal distribution with a few percent scatter) \cite{Kiziltan:2013, Valentim:2011} to constrain $H_0$ within $10\%$ using hundreds of LIGO and Virgo GW events.
+In \cite{Taylor:2011fs} the authors propose exploiting the narrow binary {\it neutron star} component mass distribution (normal distribution with a few percent scatter) \cite{Kiziltan:2013, Valentim:2011} to constrain $H_0$ within $10\%$ using hundreds of LIGO and Virgo GW events.
 Assuming $H_0$, $\Omega_{m,0}$ and $\Omega_{k,0}$ are known at the sub-percent accuracy, reference \cite{Taylor:2012db} follows the same idea to constrain the equation of state of dark matter from ET observations.

-The mass distribution of black holes is expected to be shaped by various processes, in particular by pair-instability supernovae (PISN) \cite{Bond:1984}.
-PISN is expected to lead to a depletion in the black hole mass distribution in a range from $\sim 50$ to $\sim 120 M_\odot$, that is often referred to as ``mass gap''.
-From the determination of the low end of the mass gap \cite{Farr:2019twy} shows it is possible to put a $\sim6.1\%$ constraint on $H(z=0.8)$ after one year at design sensitivity for Advanced LIGO and Virgo.
-Reference \cite{You:2020wju} explores the same idea with 3rd generation detectors finding that, after a year of ET observations, it will be possible to measure $H_0$ at the percent level.
-Similarly, \cite{Ezquiaga:2020tns} proposes to use the high end of the PISN mass gap (i.e., the observation of intermediate-mass black hole binaries) to estimate $H_0$ at $\lesssim 20\%$ accuracy and down to $\sim 3\%$ in the most optimistic scenario with ET.
+Regarding {\it black holes}, their mass distribution is expected to be shaped by various processes.
+The pair-instability supernovae (PISN) process \cite{Bond:1984}, is expected to lead to a depletion in BHs with masses from $\sim50$ to $\sim120 M_\odot$, often referred to as the ``mass gap''.
+These scales can be used to extract cosmological parameters.
+In \cite{Farr:2019twy} for instance, the authors simulate a population of BBHs with a PISN feature at $45 M_\odot$ showing that with 5 years of Advanced LIGO and Virgo, it will be possible to estimate the Hubble parameter at $z=0.8$ with $\sim6.1\%$ precision, the dark energy equation of state parameter to $\sim 10\%$ accuracy and the location of the PISN feature with $5\%$ accuracy.
+Similarly in \cite{You:2020wju}, the authors simulate a population of BBHs showing that after a year of ET observations, $H_0$ is expected to be measured at the percent level when fixing all the population parameters.
+Ref.~\cite{You:2020wju} also shows that other population related parameters, such as the rate evolution parameter, could be crucial to infer the $H_0$ (even though this simulation is done without using errors on the measurement of the GW signal parameters).
+In \cite{Ezquiaga:2020tns} the authors discuss using the {\it higher end} of the PISN mass gap (i.e., the observation of intermediate-mass black hole binaries) and in the context of ET, they estimate $H_0$ will be determined at $\lesssim 20\%$ accuracy (with this reducing to $\sim 3\%$ in the most optimistic scenario).